FIXTradingCommunity/fix-orchestra-api/swagger-java-client/docs/DocumentationApi.md

 <a name="addAnnotation"></a>
 # **addAnnotation**
-> addAnnotation(reposName, version, elementId, elementType, annotation)
+> addAnnotation(reposName, version, elementId, elementType, parentId, annotation)

 adds an Annotation